fareadh/sbm2k19-sub2-genap/keypad_7segment/README.md

-# KEYPAD FOR MAPLE MINI
+# KEYPAD AND SEVEN SEGMENT FOR MAPLE MINI
 This code is for keypad and 7 segment testing in Maple Mini using Arduino IDE

 ## Contributors: